 Learners call that high ideal “PeaceWorld.”

-For the first time, we dispose of the means, motive and opportunity required.
-Once the baton goes up and the first note rings out, our peace chorale could drown out the bad brass band blare of WeaponWorld.
+For the first time, we dispose of the means, motive and opportunity for peace.
+Once the baton goes up and the first note rings out, our peace chorale may drown out the bad brass band blare of WeaponWorld.

 “In every case where there are exigencies or tasks that seem impossible to deal with successfully, public opinion must be concentrated on the one problem ...
 Only in this way can public interest be aroused to such a pitch as will urge people to combine in a great voluntary effort and achieve important results.